Can You Take Probiotics With Antibiotics? Yes, Here’s How

 Probiotics and Dysbiosis

-Adding probiotics, such as Lactobacillus species, Bifidobacterium species, and S. boulardii, during antibiotic treatment can help maintain a healthy balance of gut microorganisms and support the recovery of beneficial microbes 16.
+Adding probiotics, such as Lactobacillus species, Bifidobacterium species, and S. boulardii, during antibiotic treatment may help maintain a healthy balance of gut microorganisms and support the recovery of beneficial microbes 15.

-In fact, a review of studies showed that about 8 of 10 (83% of) healthy people who took antibiotics showed recovery of their gut bacteria when they also took probiotics 17
+In fact, a systematic (methodical) review of studies showed that about 8 of 10 (83% of) healthy people who took antibiotics had their gut bacteria recover when they also took probiotics 16.

 Probiotics and Antibiotic-Associated Diarrhea

 Diarrhea is one of the most common side effects of antibiotic use, and it’s generally caused by dysbiosis.
-Probiotics are a great tool to help prevent antibiotic-associated diarrhea in people of all ages 18 19.
+Probiotics can help prevent antibiotic-associated diarrhea in people of all ages 18 19.

-Taking probiotics with antibiotics may reduce the risk of antibiotic-associated diarrhea in adults by more than a third (37%).
+A meta-analysis found that taking probiotics with antibiotics may reduce the risk of antibiotic-associated diarrhea in adults by more than a third (37%).
 High doses of probiotics may be even more effective, possibly reducing the risk by almost half (46%) 20.
+This robust evidence supports the protective effect of probiotics during antibiotic therapy.

 Higher doses of probiotics can also prevent antibiotic-associated diarrhea or reduce its duration in children by a whole day 21.

-The earlier probiotics are added to antibiotics, the better.
+The earlier probiotics are added to antibiotics, apparently the better.
 Studies have shown that:

-• Starting probiotics within 24 hours of starting antibiotic treatment can reduce the risk of diarrhea by 35% in pediatric patients 18.
+- Starting probiotics within 24 hours of starting antibiotic treatment can reduce the risk of diarrhea by 35% in children 18.

-• Starting probiotics within 48 hours of starting antibiotics can reduce antibiotic-associated diarrhea by 29% in elderly people 19.
+- Starting probiotics within 48 hours of starting antibiotics can reduce the risk of antibiotic-associated diarrhea by 29% in elderly people 19.

 How to Take Probiotics With Antibiotics